Herm71/genesis-child-theme/README.md

 # Genesis Developer's Starter Child Theme

 Developer friendly starter child theme for the Genesis framework that includes a modular architecture, Sass, gulp, Bourbon, Neat and Composer.
-It is your starting child theme for all of your projects to save you time and money.
+It is a starting child theme for all of your projects.

-To see the entire lab series that built this child theme, go to:[Let's Build a Custom Developer's Geneis Starter Child Theme](#)

-Note: This is a starter theme, meant to be extended and customized.
-It is based loosely on the Genesis Sample Child Theme

 ## Features